-Procedures: Small group:
+Procedures: Small group (maximum of 3 per group)

-- 1. Describe how the practice section of the day will be conducted - 2.
-All student instructors participate by following along in the instructor manual as each technique/drill is demonstrated from an instructor's perspective, and not as a student - 3.
+- 1. Describe how the practice section of the day will be conducted - All student instructors participate by following along in the instructor manual as each technique/drill is demonstrated from an instructor's perspective, and not as a student - 3.
 If student instructors intend on conducting "team-teaching," they can practice with their partner instructor - 4.
-Allow for student instructors to review the lesson plan prior to modeling how to demonstrate the technique - B. LEARNING ACTIVITY: Break down of all 20 Motorcycle Modules
+Allow for student instructors to review the lesson plan prior to modeling how to demonstrate the technique - B. Learning Activity: Break down of all 20 Motorcycle Modules